 Why is Cards Against Humanity so popular (aside from it crossing so many lines) as a party game?
 There’s great social interaction, plenty of laughter and you get to vote on who has the best idea!

 Here are three solid alternatives which incorporate some of the same elements that we think are just as fun, sometimes feisty, but without the filth or falling prey to a bad #MeToo moment at a work function.

 What The Film?! – Actor.
 Plot.
 Set.
 Combine one of each to make a crazy movie idea.
 Elaborate on the three cards played to make the best movie pitch at the table.
 For example, A mall Santa reluctantly becomes head of a crime family at a Freak Show Circus.
 But look out, there are Industry cards to turn the game upside down.
 This game has 400 cards with 200 of them containing beautiful custom art.
-Available exclusively at Target and Target.com.
+Available on Amazon.

 Dan and Phil’s Truth Bombs – A super-simple party game where friends get to answer weird and wonderful questions about each other.
 For example: “If they were a superhero, what would their superpower be?” or “Which vegetable do they look like?”
 With 140 question cards, the game can be as tame or wild as the players at the party with the well-written questions providing the instant comedy.
 Available at Target and Target.com.